Relative Free Splitting Complexes III: Stable Translation Lengths and Filling Paths: Introduction to Part III

 In Section~\ref{SectionSecondConstraint}, one tool we use is the \STOAT.
 The hypothesis of that theorem is verified (uniformly along the axis) by applying the second constraint $\Omega \ge \Omega_2$.
 From the conclusion of that theorem we obtain (uniformly) filling tiles at every position along the axis.
 Using these tiles in conjunction with another tool --- namely, concepts of free splitting units from \cite[Section 4.5]{\RelFSHypTag} --- we then prove that the axis is a quasigeodesic line in $\FS(\Gamma;\A)$.
+Note that this proves item~\pref{ItemActLox} of Theorem~B as a step along the way to verifying item~\pref{ItemFillingLamExists}; nonetheless the remainder of that verification does not use \emph{only} item~\pref{ItemActLox} but continues to use the machinery built up by application of the lower bounds $\Omega \ge \max\{\Omega_1,\Omega_2\}$.

 The remainder of the proof is found in Section~\ref{SectionEnablingProjection}.
-To show that $\Lambda$ fills it suffices to show that, in any Grushko free splitting $R$ of $\Gamma$ rel~$\A$ and for any bi-infinite line in $R$ that realizes a generic leaf of~$\Lambda$, that line crosses a representative of every edge orbit of $R$ (see Corollary~\ref{CorollaryFillingLine}).
+To show that $\Lambda$ fills it suffices to show that, in any Grushko free splitting $R$ of $\Gamma$ \relA\ and for any bi-infinite line in $R$ that realizes a generic leaf of~$\Lambda$, that line crosses a representative of every edge orbit of $R$ (see Corollary~\ref{CorollaryFillingLine}).
 We do this with the aid of a tool from \cite{\RelFSHypTag}, namely ``projection diagrams''.
 Given $R$, we carefully choose a finite subpath of the fold axis; the choice is informed by the \emph{Quasi-Closest Point Property} (a consequence of the Masur--Minsky axioms that is derived in \cite[Section 5.1]{\RelFSHypTag}) in conjunction with the fact that the axis is a quasigeodesic line.
 We then take a projection diagram from $R$ to the chosen axis subpath, and we use filling tiles in that diagram to prove the desired crossing property for generic leaves in $R$.